johanasplund/maxisacson.github.io/_drafts/here-be-dragons.markdown

 ![src](/assets/here-be-dragons/img99.gif)

-Sometimes it is also known as the paper folding curve.

-Lets draw a dragon curve fractal using [Pygame][pygame].
+Sometimes it is also known as the paper folding curve, as it can be obtained by folding a paper strip in half, folding this strip in half, etc., and then unfoldning everything, keeping the folds at a 90 degree angle.
+This is in effect the same as drawing a shape *S*, rotating clockwise by 90 degrees, drawing *S* backwards and replacing clockwise turns by counter clockwise turns, and vice versa.
+This is the algorithm we will use.
+We will use [Pygame][pygame] to do the actual graphics.

-We need something that draws the fractal for us.
-Let's start by making a drawing automaton embedded in a class I choose to name `turtle` that will handle all drawing.
+First we need something by which we can draw to the screen.
+Let us therefore start by writing a drawing automaton embedded in a class I choose to name `turtle` that will handle all drawing.
 It needs to know a few things about it self: `xinit` and `yinit` will be the starting position and `window` will be the pygame window we will draw to (more on that later).

 {% highlight python %}
 class turtle(object):